All Posts

 Both PolyJet and SLA are considered some of the fastest 3D printing technologies.

-PolyJet 3D printers provide very fast printing speeds within a five-inch cube, but for larger models and builds the printing speed slows down significantly as the print head has to travel farther, which causes the layers to take a longer amount of time to complete.
-Lasers and galvanometers in SLA printers are just as fast for large builds as well as small builds.
+PolyJet 3D printers provide fast printing speeds within a five-inch cube, but for larger models and builds, the print speed slows down significantly as the print head has to travel farther, which causes the layers to take a longer amount of time to complete.

 PolyJet printers also have a limited range of automated post-processing solutions available, so while the actual printing process may be faster, post-processing is often slower and more labor-intensive with a PolyJet printer.